 Don't worry, all your upcoming lessons are on your Parent Portal, as well as being on our Home page.
 We do send date reminders throughout the term, such as no swimming for half term.

 West Buckland School, EX32 0SX.
 From Barnstaple, drive towards South Molton along the link road, turn left towards West Buckland and stay on this road.
 About a mile after the village, the school will be on your left, parking is in the Sports Centre Car Park ONLY.
 When you enter the school grounds, drive past the front of the school and then turn left down the side of the main building, with the cricket pitches on your right.
 Drive over the zebra crossing, the pool is on the right but to park continue along the road to the car park next to the astro turf.
 Under NO circumstances must you park ANYWHERE else.
 The walking route from the Car Park to the pool is via the road taken to get to the Car Park, however, families must use the footpath installed.

 The walking route from the Car Park to the pool is via the road taken to get to the Car Park, however, families must use the footpath installed.
 Entrance to the pool is through the top door, continue along the path and up the little incline.
 The top white pool door is on the right.
 Please pull the door over, it wont shut tight due to the security system being turned off for our sessions.
 We do advise all swimmers to attend swim ready, with their swim shorts or costume underneath their clothes.

 Does my child need to bring their armbands or other swimming aids?

-Each of our pools has all the equipment necessary for your child’s lesson.
+We have all the equipment necessary for your child’s lesson.
 If the teacher feels that your child needs extra buoyancy aids they will supply them for you.

-What happens if I cancel my course?
+What happens if I cancel my lessons?